nalendro16/nalendro16/README.md

 ### Hi there 👋 ###

-Hello, my name is Nalendro im graduate in electrical engineer i had interrest on Front End Developer using Vue.js or React JS.
-I learn about Embeded system technology too using C/C++ language on Arduino.
+Hello, my name is Nalendro im graduate in electrical engineer i had interrest on Front End Developer using React JS/ Vue JS.
+I learn about Embeded system technology using C/C++ language on Arduino too.

 ## 🧰 Languages and Tools:
 <p align="center">